-While some people consider them adorable, beavers can cause serious headaches for landowners and municipalities that have to deal with dams on their property.
+While some people consider them adorable, beavers can cause serious headaches for landowners and municipalities.
 The Nature Conservancy of Canada (NCC) has come to their rescue with a series of awareness workshops.

-On November 9, 2018, in Clarendon, Outaouais, a few employees and members of municipal council gathered to attend an information session aimed at proposing alternative solutions to the dismantling of beaver dams.
-This workshop was the last in a series of six workshops organized by NCC during the year.
+On November 9, 2018, in Clarendon, Outaouais, a few employees and members of municipal council gathered to attend an information session on alternatives to dismantling beaver dams.
+This workshop was the last in a series of six workshops organized by NCC throughout the year.

 Beaver dam, Ottawa Valley (Photo by NCC)

 This was explained during the presentation by NCC biologists Milaine Saumur and Caroline Gagné.
-Alternative development solutions to the dismantling of beaver dams were discussed, including preventive structures designed to protect culverts and the installation of a water level control system upstream of a dam.
-In the second part of the workshop, the small group went into the field, guided by Jean Fink, biologist at the Centre d'enseignement et de recherche en foresterie de Sainte-Foy inc. (CERFO), to observe a system implemented in the fall of 2018.
+Alternatives to the dismantling of beaver dams were discussed, including structures designed to protect culverts and water level control systems upstream of a dam.
+In the second part of the workshop, the small group went into the field.
+They were guided by Jean Fink, biologist at the Centre d'enseignement et de recherche en foresterie de Sainte-Foy inc. (CERFO).
+They observed a system implemented in the fall of 2018.
 The demonstration illustrated how this system works and how effective it is.

 “We found the presentation to be informative and the preventative measures described to be very logical.
 We appreciated the approach that was taken, which in our opinion took into consideration both the welfare of many species, but also the rights and concerns of landowners.
 We will definitely be pursuing some of these techniques in the future,” said Patricia Hobbs, Clarendon's director general.